romero927/CPP_Codebase_Processor/README.md

 A **Qt-based C++** application for processing codebases into a single text file.
 It allows you to select a folder, choose which files to process based on customizable filters, and then either copy the processed content to your clipboard or save it to a single output file.

+**Note:** This written through a combination of hand-coding, Claude 3.5 Sonnet, ChatGPT o1/4o, and Cline.
+After initial version was up and running, it was then run against itself and pushed back into AI to iteratively improve itself.

 ## Features

 - Recursively scans a selected directory and its subdirectories for code files